(**

 commands.

-The following snippet gets correct tool tips, even though
+The following snippet gets the correct tooltips, even though

 it uses laterFunction